malsmr21/ShopifyZapierKeap/README.md

 - Eliminates manual data entry.
 - Ensures customers are enrolled in the right campaigns immediately.
 - Scalable for subscriptions, one-time products, and upsells.

 ---

+## 🚀 How to Reproduce

+1. Set up a **Shopify store** with at least one product.
+2. Create a **Zapier account** and connect Shopify + Keap.
+3. Build a Zap:
+   - **Trigger** → "New Order in Shopify"
+   - **Action** → "Create/Update Contact in Keap"
+4. Map Shopify order fields (email, name, product) to Keap fields.
+5. Test the Zap and confirm data flows into Keap correctly.
+6. Set up **Keap automation campaigns** (e.g., onboarding, follow-up, reminders).

+---